Myth-OS/MythOS-Documentation/Specification.md

 ## Introduction

-Mythos is a platform for discovering, collecting, shaping, organizing, and sharing our personal stories of transformation, and for co-creating a collective evolutionary narrative vision of our future.
+Mythos is a social platform that helps people gather, shape, and share personal stories of transformation in order recognize the wisdom of their own journey, and build a collective vision of our future.

 ...